Welcome to the most complete guide to the best landmarks in Madrid.

 This square has major historical relevance and you will sightsee some of the most remarkable medieval buildings in Madrid.

-Plaza de la Villa is one of the Madrid famous landmarks with the best-preserved historical monuments in Madrid such as the House and Tower of Lujanes, Casa de la Villa, and Casa de Cisneros.
+Plaza de la Villa is one of Madrid famous landmarks with the best-preserved historical monuments in Madrid such as the House and Tower of Lujanes, Casa de la Villa, and Casa de Cisneros.

 Casa de la Villa was the town hall of the city of Madrid from 1693 until 2007.